FIND DNP PROGRAMS

 (ANCC).
 The programs are offered to registered nurses who are certified as Psychiatric-Mental Health Nurse Practitioners, Nurse Leaders, Nurse Practitioners, and Certified Nurse Specialists.
 All students must complete at least 1,000 post-baccalaureate clinical hours.

-The MSN-to-DNP online program faculty at James Madison University
+The MSN to DNP online program faculty at

 reviews each applicant's official transcripts to determine a study plan tailored to the prospective student's needs.
 Students complete thirty-one to forty-six credit hours of coursework, depending on previous courses and related practice hours.
 All DNP students are expected to demonstrate the DNP competencies outlined in The Essentials of Doctoral Education for Advanced Practice Nursing recommended by the American Association of Colleges of Nursing.
 The Essentials